yaoyangdi/monash_hiring/README.md

 ### Tech Stack

-- A side full-stack project that displays images matched by tags.
 - React as the frontend framework.

 - Spring boot as the backend framework.

   - Integrate Spring Boot with Hibernate for database connecting and mapping.

   - Utilize Cloudinary for image uploading and storing.